FAQs

 Once I become a foster parent, can I adopt my foster child?

-If the child is legally free for adoption, meaning that their birth parents’ rights have either been terminated or relinquished, foster parents may be considered for adopting their foster children.
-Your Arms Wide Foster Care Coordinator will help advocate for you, but the decision is ultimately made by CPS and the judge.
+If the child is legally free for adoption, meaning that their birth parents’ rights have been terminated, foster parents may be considered for adopting their foster children.
+Your Arms Wide Coordinator will help advocate for you, but the decision is ultimately made by CPS and the judge.

 Does Arms Wide offer support services for foster families?